germc/sdk-android/README.md

 Running the example app is straightforward; simply download the entire repository, then import into Eclipse.
 You can import the Playhaven project into Eclipse via __File > Import__ command.

 Once the project is open, simply create a new Android run configuration via __Run > Run Configurations...__ to run the sample app.

+*NOTE:* The default setting is for the project to create the "sdk-android.jar" file.
+To build and run the test application goto Project->Properties and select the "Android" option.
+Make sure the "Is Library" checkbox is unchecked.

 API Reference